Model task Submit one portfolio

 One call per model

-The official result is the selected asset from one valid provider call in the selected official run.
+The public result is one valid provider call in the selected public run, scored under the round's declared submission format.

 Repeated calls

-Stability runs ask the same model the same question multiple times to measure decision consistency.
+Consistency runs ask the same model the same question multiple times to measure allocation consistency.

-• Every model receives the same prompt, briefing, option universe, and frozen market-data artifact.
+• Every model receives the same prompt, briefing, asset list, and saved market-data artifact.

 • Temperature is set to 0 where supported.